chidumennamdi/chidumennamdi.github.io/_posts/2018-4-30-redux-build-your-own-redux.md

 Ran all test suites related to changed files.

 Watch Usage
- › Press a to run all tests.
+ ï¿½ Press a to run all tests.
- › Press f to run only failed tests.
- › Press p to filter by a filename regex pattern.
- › Press t to filter by a test name regex pattern.
- › Press q to quit watch mode.
- › Press Enter to trigger a test run.
+ ï¿½ Press f to run only failed tests. ï¿½ Press p to filter by a filename regex pattern. ï¿½ Press t to filter by a test name regex pattern. ï¿½ Press q to quit watch mode. ï¿½ Press Enter to trigger a test run.
 ```

 All our tests are run and `jest` waits idly watching for file change.
 Also, notice the command doesn't exist, so if you want to make changes to your project, you have to open another terminal.